 - The size and amount of items being fried, the consistency of the oils’ temperature and the consistency of the heat sources’ temperature are all factors that heavily influence the cooking time.
 That is why it is important to make sure your oil is the correct temperature and check if the chicken is cooked all the way through.
 The nugget should not be any shade of pink on the inside.
 You can test one nugget in every second batch that you fry.

 - Probably the best trick to this recipe is that you can cook these nuggets in an air-fryer.
 This amazing piece of technology allows you to fry your food without using any oils, meaning your food is much healthier.
 Not everyone has an air-fryer, but I would definitely recommend investing in one.
 Fry the nuggets the same way you would in oil.

 This recipe is so close to the real thing, that no one would have guessed that you made it yourself.
-It takes some time but is worth it as homemade is always better than store-bought.
+It takes some time but it’s worth it as this homemade copycat recipe is always better than store-bought options.

-Dipping sauces are obviously the best accompaniment, but you don’t have to use the traditional options of ketchup or BBQ sauce.
+Dipping sauces are obviously the best accompaniment, but you don’t have to use the traditional options of ketchup, BBQ or szechuan sauce.
 Experiment as there are tons of delicious sauces out there waiting to be dipped.

 They are crispy, soft, tender and juicy; what more could you ask of a piece of chicken?
 Oh wait, you could accompany this with their apple pies.